 Thanks to Swedish Death Metal (by Daniel Ekeroth--HIGHLY recommended for the wealth of information, just FYI), which loosely prefaces the history of Swedish death metal with relevant thrash bands, I'm digging into a few obscure acts.
-But let's be realistic here: Sweden's metal scene didn't effectively take off until the early '90s.
+But let's be realistic here: Sweden's metal scene didn't effectively take off until the early nineties.
 Thrash metal groups like Hatred were scattered here and there--typically influenced by American and other European bands--but never in great quantity.
 On behalf of reports from youngsters of the period, it was not "cool" to be a metalhead in Sweden.
 A shame really.
 All that talent lost.

-The first, a rather orthodox thrash band called Damien, formed in 1982, releasing four demos and one EP over the course of six years before breaking up.
+The first, an orthodox thrash band called Damien, formed in 1982, releasing four demos and one EP over the course of six years before breaking up.
 Theoretically, their last release, Requiem for the Dead, should have gotten the band worldwide exposure or, at the very least, something outside of Sweden.
 But as far as I can tell, that didn't happen and led to their demise in '88.
 I'm assuming the band didn't have a dedicated budget for recording, but Reqiuem for the Dead sounds positively pro when placed with their demos--heavy, thick slabs of guitar and nice, balanced production values.
-Surprising given the circumstances, but all the more intriguing when looking into this time period's mysterious releases.
+It's surprising given the circumstances, but all the more intriguing when looking into this time period's mysterious releases.

 1986 - Onslaught without Mercy (Demo)